-Nom Wah Tea Parlor, NoLIta
+Nom Wah Tea Parlor, Nolita

-Whether you choose to visit the original Nom Wah Tea Parlor in Chinatown or its much hipper counterpart, Nom Wah NoLIta, you're in for a real treat.
+Whether you choose to visit the original Nom Wah Tea Parlor in Chinatown or its much hipper counterpart, Nom Wah Nolita, you're in for a real treat.
 The original vintage dim sum parlor has been in operation since 1920.
-If you're looking for a true dim sum experience, this might not be it—this restaurant is made to order and doesn't involve carts.
+If you're looking for a true traditional sum experience, this might not be it—this restaurant is made to order and doesn't involve carts.
 But as far as the actual food goes, it's as authentic as it gets.

 What to order: Shrimp dumpling, “The Original” egg roll, scallion pancake, house special roast pork bun.